mweel1/usa_high_level/grants/personal-profile/index.md

 ####

-# Login to Websites
+# Login to Websites and Applications

-- The browser and eventually the OS will have your personal profile URL.
-Which will be your SSN.profile.
+- The OS will have your personal profile URL.
+Which will be in the URL form of SSN.profile.

-- A web page can request the personal profile url, and device name.
+- When using an application or browsing a website.
+These applications can use the personal profile to login.

-- From the server, a request will be made to the personal profile for a login passkey with the device id.
+- The host operating system will have a channel to the personal profile.
+A website or application can use the operating system channel to request a one-time auth key which is passed to an application server where the authorization or authentication process can be proceed.

-If a key for the domain is not found the authenticator applications will request to sign-up, upon accepting sign-up the authenticator app will always launch that domain with at the /sign-up url after confirmation ensuring your are logging into the correct the domain.
+If a key for the domain is not found the authenticator applications will accept a key from the calling the site, where the key and meta-data will be stored upon confirmation.

-If a key for the domain is already found, and you choose to login you always be directed to the domain with /logged-in.
+If a key for the domain is already found, it's returned to the calling application along with any meta-data associated with they key.

 # Login to 3rd party key services.

 When you make an initial connection to a 3rd party API service they will provide a 3rd party application auth key that will:

-1. Allow you to retrieve an application key for 3rd party applications.
+1. Allow you to retrieve an application key for direct 3rd party application access.
-2. Receive the scopes of a 3rd party application.
+2. Receive the scopes of the 3rd party application and present them.

-When a 3rd party application is installed against a 3rd party service:
+When a 3rd party application is installed with another 3rd party application:

 1. The 3rd party application scopes are provided to the user.

 2. The user will ack those scopes.

-3. The 3rd party service will provide an authorization key to the 3rd party application.
+3. The 3rd party service will provide an authorization key to the source 3rd party application to the destination 3rd party application.

 # Government Id

-We will use a government id validation service and add the image.
-All operating systems must provide a frame around the ID.
-Operating systems must now show this frame under any other circumstances.
+We will use a government id validation service and add the front and back image.
+All operating systems must provide a frame around the ID when presenting people.
+Operating systems must not show this frame under any other circumstances.

 In the future, users will be able to oauth to their department of motor vehicles to add their state ID.
 All DMV offices must have an e-mail on file for all licenses issued.

+Once a government Id is added, a service will be available to verify age.

+An attribute can be passed where an age verification can complete with parents approval.

+# Parents

+If a government Id is uploaded of a person under the age of 18, at least 1 parent must be associated to the account to provide services for the child where needed.

 # Credit Cards